JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/time-log.md

  - *1 hour* tidy up the UI and add a UI slider to control the object position
  - *0.5 hours* add other shapes and control them a slider
  - *2 hours* refining the 3D to 2D app and finishing it

+## 28 Oct 2021

+ - *0.5 hours* weekly meeting
+   - discussion of Rotors, potentially use exponential and log addition of matricies for rotation
+   - linked to marc ten bosch Rotor3 implementation!
+ - *1.5 hours* improvements to 2D to 3D demonstration

+## 29 Oct 2021

+ - *4 hours* implementing 3D rotor using swipe gestures - still maintains axis during rotation so not intuitive
+   - for swipe rotation - each gesture will have to be a new rotor.
+I will have to create a new rotor each time, and add it to the rotor, without continuing rotation

+## Week 7